-“Brexit will not affect flights, visas or insurance this year or next.”
+“Brexit will not affect flights, visas or insurance until at least December 31st 2020”

-Well for visitors to the UK, and in particular Scotland, from the US there has been no change and there will be no change to the current close ties of no visa for US and UK citizens crossing the Atlantic for stays of less than 90 days.
-All you need do is turn up at the airport with your passport (with at least six-months validity remaining) and board the plane as normal.
+For US visitors to Scotland and the UK, there has been no change and there will be no change to the current close ties of no visa for US and UK citizens crossing the Atlantic for stays of less than 90 days.
+All your clients need to do is turn up at the airport with their passport (with at least six months validity remaining) and board the plane as normal.
 There is absolutely no talk of disruption to flights to the UK and the EU has specifically agreed that there would be no change to any flight rules until 2021 at the earliest.

 Be the first to hear about the latest trends, products and experiences from across the UK & Ireland with our monthly newsletter.